• Skip to main content

 The tenth tip is using a good potato masher to mash potatoes because it gives cooked potatoes a creamy texture more than an electric mixer!

-If you want a creamier version, you can use a potato ricer instead of a masher.
+You can use a potato ricer instead of a masher if you want a creamier version.
 Don't use a food processor; otherwise, you will end up with gummy vegan mashed potatoes.

 The eleventh tip is not to overcook the potatoes!
 Potatoes will become watery and mushy if they are over-boiled, so make sure you don't let them go too long in the pot.
 Instead, test for softness by sticking a fork into one of them after about 20 minutes on medium heat.